dohernandez/swiss-army-knife/README.md

 The following default operations are available in the library.

-- `swiss_army_knife.NewFilteringOperation` creates a filtering Operation based on pairs.
+- `technical_test.NewFilteringOperation` creates a filtering Operation based on pairs.
-- `swiss_army_knife.NewAppendInformationOperation` creates an append information Operation based on pairs.
+- `technical_test.NewAppendInformationOperation` creates an append information Operation based on pairs.
-- `swiss_army_knife.NewRemoveInformationOperation` creates a remove information Operation based on key.
+- `technical_test.NewRemoveInformationOperation` creates a remove information Operation based on key.
-- `swiss_army_knife.NewPrefixKeyOperation` creates a prefix key Operation based on key/prefix pair.
+- `technical_test.NewPrefixKeyOperation` creates a prefix key Operation based on key/prefix pair.

 [[table of contents]](#table-of-contents)